 One of the biggest problems in the modern world has been the rise of fake news, which has taken many experienced institutions by surprise.
 Indeed, the extent of fake news is such that it has likely had an impact on various democratic elections across the world.
 And this, of course, is undemocratic.
+It’s important to remember that if you have an influence, you must use it wisely and only spread the truth and hopefully positive things.

 Yet while we can all agree that fake news is an issue, how to get rid of it is a more complicated issue.
 The defense against the rise of fake news will need to be multi-pronged; governments, the media, and the big internet companies will all need to play an important role.
-But no matter what they do, there’ll always be fake news that makes it through.
+But no matter what they do, there’ll always be fake images and news that makes it through.
 As such, perhaps the best defense is teaching citizens how to spot fake news; if they can see it, then the influence will reduce significantly.

 On the front line of this education will be librarians.
 Check out the infographic below to see how they can help.